-I'm Megan, a freelance writer and mom of two little girls.
-I like to write about topics ranging from parenting to business to gardening.
+Megan is a freelance writer and mom of two little girls.
+She likes to write about topics ranging from parenting to business to gardening.

 Having a little girl with long hair can be fun, but it also takes some work and creativity.
 If you don't take extra time to plan out your daughter's hairstyles each day, you'll probably end up putting it in a ponytail or a braid everyday, and what's the fun in that?
 With a little preparation and inspiration, you can have your girl looking stylish every day.